sylviajebet/at-ussd-app/README.md

 ## 📦 Deployment

-- Deploy on platforms like Heroku, Render, Railway, or any VPS/cloud provider
+- Deploy on platforms like Heroku, Render, Railway, Vercel, or any VPS/cloud provider
-- Expose the app to the internet using [ngrok](https://ngrok.com/) for local testing with Africa’s Talking
+- Expose the app to the internet using [ngrok](https://ngrok.com/) or similar apps for local testing with Africa’s Talking

 ---